|Color||European hornets have a brownish-black body with narrow to broad yellow bands on the abdomen.|

 |Size||1/4 – 1 5/8″ long.|

 |Appearance||European hornets are much larger than yellow jackets and, unlike most stinging insects, can be active at night.
 They have pale faces, two pairs of wings, six legs, long bodies, and antennae.|

 Habitat & Nests

-European hornets nest in hollow trees, barns, out buildings, hollow walls of houses, attics, and abandoned beehives.
+European hornets’ nest in hollow trees, barns, outbuildings, hollow walls of houses, attics, and abandoned beehives.
 Their nests will rarely appear freely suspended like the football-shaped baldfaced hornet nests.
-Nests that are not covered by an external structure have a brown papery envelope made of cellulose from decayed wood covering the nest.
+Nests that are not covered by an external structure have a brown paper envelope made of cellulose from decayed wood covering the nest.
 This feature distinguishes this species from large yellow jackets.
 Nests that are sheltered have little or no envelope covering their cells.
-Nests often have a foul odor, and when they are built in attics, they can extend into living spaces.
-A mature nests has about 1,000 workers.
+Nests often have a foul odor, and when they are built-in attics, they can extend into living spaces.
+A mature nest has about 1,000 workers.

 Colonies & Life Cycle

 Fertilized European hornet queens spend the winter hibernating, and in spring, they emerge to establish new nests in aerial cavities with chewed up wood they have gathered.
 The nest starts out with only a few cells in which the queen deposit eggs and then feeds nectar and insects to the hatched eggs.
 The larvae mature, pupate in their cells, and then emerge as sterile female workers.
 These workers take over the responsibility of foraging for food to feed the young larvae, collecting cellulose to expand the nest, and protecting the nest from external threats.
 Typical food for the young include crickets, grasshoppers, large flies, caterpillars, and the workers of other yellow jacket species.